Visit teamLab Planets Tokyo: Your Ultimate Guide

 This exhibition dissolves the boundaries between art, the self, and others, creating a world where we are all in this continuous space experiencing the beauty of life and art as one.
 This barefoot experience connects you with the art in a way that you have never felt before.

-What teamLab Planets has to offer
+What teamLab Planets Has to Offer

 Waterfall of Light Particles at the Top of an Incline.